 Some assets may be exempt but still need to be reported.
 These are reported separately on the BETE application form.
 Each year a business must reapply for the BETE exemption on all eligible items.

-We will be sending a packet to all known businesses sometime in March.
-Included in the packet will be the “706 form” or the business asset list.
-Returning a complete and accurate list will satisfy the requirement to furnish the assessor with a “true and perfect list” of you assets.
+We send a packet to all known businesses every March.
+Included in the packet will be the “706-A form” or the property schedule form.
+By returning a complete and accurate list, the requirement to furnish the assessor with a “true and perfect list” is satisfied.

-Click on the left hand menu item "Applications and Forms" for versions of the 706, a sample filing and other personal property forms.
+Click on the left hand menu item "Personal Property Forms" for versions of the 706-A form, Instructions, a sample filing, and other optional personal property forms.

-Note: “Form 706” is a direct reference to the statute which requires taxpayers to list property.
-If you do not file, you will lose your right to an appeal.
+Note: “Form 706-A” is a direct reference to the statute which requires taxpayers to list property.
+If you do not file, you may lose your right to an appeal.